Iipal/FdF/README.md

 ## Code progress & structuring program:

  - [x] File reading & validating data in it.
- - [ ] Drawing all points from map.
+ - [ ] Drawing all points from map in graphic window.
  - [ ] Add isometric camera view.
  - [ ] Add some colored effects like a `ft_raindow()` & etc.
  - [ ] Add bonus part from subject.